 Emphasis should be placed on practicality and crowd involvement.
 All material should be suitable and able to be performed multiple times during a game or pep rally.

 SPECIFIC SKILL RESTRICTIONS - FIGHT SONG CATEGORY

-- A kick/jump will not be considered as a skill and can be performed at any time during the routine - Tumbling twisting flips are not permitted - Twisting stunts may not exceed 11⁄4 twisting rotation
+- Tumbling twisting flips are not permitted - Twisting stunts may not exceed 11⁄4 twisting rotation

-Flipping tosses are permitted with 0 twisting rotations 2022-2023 USA SCORE SHEETS GAME DAY: FIGHT SONG
+Flipping tosses are permitted with 0 twisting rotations

+2023-2024 USA SCORE SHEETS GAME DAY: FIGHT SONG